jgcfyidev/jgcfyi/content/Philosophy.md

-This is a working document, I’ll update it when I think of something else to add

-General Posture Towards Putting Thought on the Internet
+# General Posture Towards Putting Thought on the Internet

 -   I concede that none of my writing can perfectly represent my thinking, or truth itself
 -   I don’t think that what I’m writing about is the most important thing, or the only way to do things, it’s just what I happened to think about often enough to write about.